mvolkmann/blog/src/svelte/storybook.md

 These files should be similar to the provided `Button.stories.js` file.

-Each story renders a component in a different state.
 It is common for a `.stories.js` file to define multiple stories that render the same component in different states.
 Each state has a name that is displayed in the left nav below the component name.
-The states for the provided `Button` component are "Primary", "Secondary", "Large", and "Small".
+For example, the states for the provided `Button` component are "Primary", "Secondary", "Large", and "Small".

-When new `.stories.js` files are created, refresh the browser where Storybook is running to see them in the left nav.
+When new `.stories.js` files are created or existing `.stories.js` files are modified,
-When an existing `.stories.js` file is modified, Storybook automatically detects the changes and displays the modified story at the bottom of the left nav.
+Storybook automatically detects the changes and updates its UI.

 ## Example Component and Stories